garyptchoi/inverse-kirigami-design/README.md

      * (For quad/triangle) unitcelltype_shapename_width_height_initialmaptype_fixcontractedboundary_rectangularratio_contracted/deployed
      * (For hexagon) unitcelltype_shapename_width_height_initialmaptype_fixregularshape_contracted/deployed
      * (For ancient Islamic) unitcelltype_shapename_width_height_initialmaptype_contracted/deployed
-* To create other user-defined target shapes, see the functions in the `shapes` folder
+* To create other user-defined target shapes, see the functions in the `shapes` and `shapes_3D` folders
 * If the optimization terminates prematurely or does not produce a desirable pattern, please try:
   * Changing the algorithm used in fmincon (sqp or interior-point)
   * Changing other fmincon parameters (MaxFunctionEvaluations, MaxIterations, ConstraintTolerance, StepTolerance)